-Answered By: Kealin McCabe Last Updated: Aug 21, 2018 Views: 30
+Answered By: Kealin McCabe

 PsycInfo has a thesaurus built right into it, so it is important to search only one term at a time.
 Doing this allows you to take advantage of the database's controlled vocabulary.
-(Not sure what controlled vocabulary is?
-Click here)

-Sample Topic: Mental illness and stigmatization
+Sample Topic: Depression and stigmatization

 The thesaurus will then recommend which term it prefers, as seen here:

 This is the database's way of telling you which words it prefers.
 Click on the term to read the definition to make sure that it matches your understanding.
-Click the term and then click add and then search.
+Click the term(s) and then click add and then search.

 Search your next term (Stigma).
-The thesaurus is telling you that the database prefers the term "Stigma", but that it also recommends other terms like "Stereotyped Attitudes".
+The thesaurus and the scope notes (found when you click on the selected term) is telling us that the database recommends the term like "Mental Health Stigma" to retrieve results specifically relating to "The stigma associated with mental health problems and mental illness".
 Click the desired term(s), click add and then search.

 On the results screen, join the searches together using the Boolean operator AND.
 Using AND makes the two concepts about each other, narrowing the results and increasing the relevancy.